raspberrypilearning/3D-scene/en/step_4.md

 + What 3D effects will you use?
 + What will the user be able to control?

-You don't have to decide everything yet.
+You don't have to decide all the details yet.
 --- /task ---

 --- task ---

 Give your project a name that matches your theme.
-Remember to use a **How to…** when you need support.
+Remember to use a **How to…** when you need help.

 --- collapse ---
 ---